 PROGRESS OF IMO Action

-The IMO's Dangerous Goods, Solid Cargo and Containers (DSC) Sub-committee has approved proposed changes to the Safety of Life at Sea (SOLAS) convention that will require verification of container weights before loaded containers are placed aboard ships.
+The IMO's Maritime Safety Committee (MSC) at its 93rd sessions (May 2014) approved changes to the Safety of Life at Sea (SOLAS) convention regarding a mandatory container weight verification requirement on shippers.
+This is an effort WSC has been advocating for over four years.
+Dangerous Goods, Solid Cargo and Containers (DSC) Sub-committee has approved proposed changes to the Safety of Life at Sea (SOLAS) convention that will require verification of container weights before loaded containers are placed aboard ships.
 The DSC report will be considered by the Maritime Safety Committee (MSC) in May 2014 and if approved, then considered for adoption by MSC in November 2014.

-In March 2011, the World Shipping Council (WSC) and the International Chamber of Shipping (ICS) submitted a formal proposal to the International Maritime Organization (IMO) to consider issuance of a regulation making it mandatory for containers to be weighed prior to being stowed aboard ships.
+In March 2011, the World Shipping Council (WSC) and the International Chamber of Shipping (ICS) submitted a formal proposal to the International Maritime Organization (IMO) to consider issuance of a regulation making it mandatory for packed containers to be weighed as a condition for being stowed aboard ships.

 The work item to address container weighing was assigned to the IMO Sub-Committee on Dangerous Goods, Solid Cargoes and Containers (DSC), which began consideration of this subject at its September 2011 meeting.
-To assist the sub-committee in its consideration of mandatory container weighing, the World Shipping Council (WSC), the International Chamber of Shipping (ICS) and BIMCO, submitted a joint paper, "Development of Measures to Prevent Loss of Containers," that recommends that the Safety of Life At Sea (SOLAS) Convention be amended to require verification of containers' actual weight before stowing aboard a ship regulated by SOLAS.
+To assist the sub-committee in its consideration of mandatory container weighing, the World Shipping Council (WSC), the International Chamber of Shipping (ICS) and BIMCO submitted a joint paper, "Development of Measures to Prevent Loss of Containers," that recommends that the Safety of Life At Sea (SOLAS) Convention be amended to require verification of containers' actual weights before stowing aboard a ship regulated by SOLAS.
 In December of 2011, the International Association of Ports and Harbors (IAPH) also voiced their support for these SOLAS amendments.